Jeffrey-Ede/partial-STEM/README.md

 * Jeffrey Ede, Email: j.m.ede@warwick.ac.uk
 * Richard Beanland, Email: r.beanland@warwick.ac.uk

 Our training data will also be made available as a subset of the Warwick Large Electron Microscopy Dataset (WLEMD) in a future publication.
-The dataset for this repo will also be provided by itself on the WLEMD sever.
+The dataset for this repo will also be provided by itself on the WLEMD severr.
 A link will be provided here.